Nepeta racemosa

 Nepetas are notable for their euphoric effect on some domestic cats.
 It is thought to be caused by the chemical nepetalactone which also has effects on some insects, repelling cockroaches and mosquitoes.

+Taxonomy

+Nepeta racemosa is classified in the genus Nepeta in the Lamiaceae.
+It has three subspecies.
+It was scientifically described and named by Jean-Baptiste Lamarck in 1785.